Fairtrade is a simple way to make a difference to the lives of the people who grow the things we love. We do this by making trade fair.

 Fairtrade is unique.
 We work with businesses, consumers and campaigners.
 Farmers and workers have an equal say in everything we do.
 Empowerment is at the core of who we are.

-We have a vision: a world in which all producers can enjoy secure and sustainable livelihoods, fulfil their potential and decide on their future.
+We have a vision: a world in which all producers can enjoy secure and sustainable livelihoods, fulfill their potential and decide on their future.

-Our mission is to connect disadvantaged producers and consumers, promote fairer trading conditions and empower producers to combat poverty, strengthen their position and take more control over their lives.
+Our mission is to connect disadvantaged farmers and workers with consumers, promote fairer trading conditions and empower farmers and workers to combat poverty, strengthen their position and take more control over their lives.

-Fairtrade sets standards: Fairtrade sets social, economic and environmental standards for both companies and the farmers and workers who grow the food we love.
+Fairtrade sets social, economic and environmental standards for both companies and the farmers and workers who grow the food we love.
 For farmers and workers the standards include protection of workers’ rights and the environment, for companies they include the payment of the Fairtrade Minimum Price and an additional Fairtrade Premium to invest in business or community projects of the community’s choice.
+Read more about the Fairtrade Premium here.

 Companies can choose to source only one ingredient on Fairtrade terms for their ranges, in which case products may carry this Mark:

-Visit our buying Fairtrade pages to find some of the products available.
+Visit our buying Fairtrade pages to discover some of the products that are available.

 Fairtrade works with companies’ own schemes